arthur-vilela/PP3-battlefield/README.md

   TypeError: 'Grid' object is not subscriptable
   ```

-    >  This error occurs because of a mistake in how you're trying to access the grid within the place_ships method.
+  >  "This error occurs because of a mistake in how you're trying to access the grid within the place_ships method.
-    > Specifically, the line if self[row][col] == "-" is trying to use the Grid object itself as if it were a list, but self refers to the entire Grid object, not just the grid attribute inside it. - [**Fernando Vilela**](https://github.com/vmafer)
+Specifically, the line if self[row][col] == "-" is trying to use the Grid object itself as if it were a list, but self refers to the entire Grid object, not just the grid attribute inside it." - [**Fernando Vilela**](https://github.com/vmafer)

   ### SyntaxError: 'break' outside loop
   ```